godotengine/awesome-godot/README.md

 - [Cheese Hunter](https://github.com/khairul169/cheese-hunter) - A game for Godot Engine Jam of March 2016.
 - [Meteorite](https://github.com/Bauxitedev/meteorite) - A lowres metroidvania FPS, inspired by Metroid Prime, made for LOWREZJAM 2018.
 - [MouseBoat](https://github.com/CowThing/MouseBoat) - Play as a mouse and sail around a pond.
 Cast your rod and try to catch some fish.
+- [Super Tux Party](https://anti.itch.io/super-tux-party) - A free/libre and open-source party game that is meant to replicate the feel of games such as Mario Party.
 - [Veraball](https://github.com/Veraball/veraball) - Free "roll the ball" game.
 Collect coins and reach the finish, without falling out of the level.

 ## Demos